-Also known as radiation therapy, radiotherapy uses radiation, such as x-rays, to kill or damage cancer cells.
+Also known as radiation therapy, radiotherapy for pleural mesothelioma uses radiation, such as x-rays, to kill or damage cancer cells.
 Radiotherapy may be used at different stages of pleural mesothelioma treatment and in different ways.
 It can relieve pain or other symptoms caused by tumours (palliative radiotherapy).

 Radiotherapy is also given after chemotherapy and surgery (adjuvant radiotherapy) to help kill remaining cancer cells.
 Treatment is carefully planned to destroy as many cancer cells as possible while causing the least harm to your normal tissue.
 The initial appointment to map out the treatment (simulation) may take a few hours.
 You will have CT scans of the affected area, and your skin may be marked with a special ink.
 This makes sure that the radiation is directed at the same place on your body every time you receive radiotherapy.
 Although the ink is permanent, the mark is the size of a freckle.